saniyachatterjee/EXP-8/README.md

 # EXPERIMENT 8
 # Aim:
 To study and implement C++ 2D array matrices.
-# Software Used
-Visual Studio Code
 # Theory:
 The theory behind 2D array matrices in C++ focuses around organizing data into a grid structure with rows and columns to allow for efficient access and manipulation.
 A 2D array can be thought of as an array of arrays, with each element accessed using a pair of indices (i, j), which represent its row and column positions.
 In memory, these arrays are stored in adjacent blocks in row-major order, which means that elements are stored row by row.
 This layout determines how quickly and efficiently data can be accessed and modified.